jlvsolutions/HighHttpRequestCountDemo/README.md

 exhaustion, DNS changes or other issues.
 ###
 Additional demos/strategies are simple to add to the client.
-Currently there are three http strategies, a SemaphoreSlim, TPL, and queueing.
+Currently there are four http strategies, a SemaphoreSlim, TPL, ConcurrentQueue, and BlockingCollecion.
 ### A Note
 This solution contains code which is not intended to be polished as in a production environment, but rather to provide the basic environment